freme-project/freme-project.github.io/_pages/knowledge-base/eInternationalization.md

         dc:identifier         "14" .
 ```

-### Note on ITS tags
+### Note on ITS properties

 Some ITS 2.0 categories are not supported: they are not translated to itsrdf properties.
 Known unsupported categories are:

 * Translate for XLIFF files
 * Translate, Locale Filter, MT Confidence and Domain for HTML
-* ITS tags support for XML files is still draft.
+* ITS properties support for XML files is still draft.
 Some categories could not be translated.
-At the moment a list of unsupported tags is not available.
+At the moment a list of unsupported properties is not available.

 ## Roundtripping